IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 Create a StatefulSet YAML file, similar to the following `demo-statefulset.yaml` file.

-In a StatefulSet file with two volumes with different volume modes, it is important to indicate both the `volumeMounts` and `volumeDevices` parameters.
+In a StatefulSet file using both volume modes it is important to indicate both the `volumeMounts` and `volumeDevices` parameters.

     kind: StatefulSet
     apiVersion: apps/v1